Jump to topic

 Who Wrote the Twelve Traditions of AA?

 The Twelve Traditions of A.A. were written by Bill Wilson or Bill W, a co-founder of A.A.
-Each A.A. tradition was published one at a time in the Grapevine in the late 1940s.
+Each A.A. tradition was published one at a time in the AA Grapevine in the late 1940s.
+The Twelve Traditions we read now are in their "short form," rather than the long form they were originally published in.

 Bill believed it was important for the organization to preserve the unity and singleness of purpose.
 After receiving many letters from people attending A.A. meetings around the country, he wrote the article asking about anonymity, autonomy, endorsements, and more.
 Bill believed the people writing to him were excited to have found a program but concerned about some of the issues that had arisen as A.A. grew.